CriticalMoments/CMSaasStarter/README.md

 - [Fully Functional Demo](https://saasstarter.work)
 - [Quick Start](#quick-start): Full docs from `git clone` to deployment.

-Created by the folks at [Critical Moments](https://criticalmoments.io)!
-Check out our website site for an example deployment of SaaS Starter.
+Created by the folks at [Kiln AI](https://getkiln.ai)!
+It's the easiest tool for fine-tuning LLM models, synthetic data generation, and collaborating on datasets.
+The Kiln app was built with SaaS Starter!

-**Make mobile apps?** Improve conversion rates and ratings with [Critical Moments](https://criticalmoments.io).
+**[Kiln AI](https://getkiln.ai)** Rapid AI Prototyping and Dataset Collaboration Tool

 ## Demo